 Know Before You Go:

-Pets should remain under owner control at all times and leashed at the trailhead and in the camping area.
+- Pets should remain under owner control at all times and be leashed at the trailhead and in the camping area.

-Watch where you put your feet and hands rattlesnakes can hide around rocks and under brush!
+- Watch where you put your feet and hands as rattlesnakes can hide around rocks and under brush.

 Point of Interest: